 #5) Music can relieve stress

-Finally, music is an excellent way to relieve stress, which is significant for students who may feel overwhelmed by schoolwork and try to balance extracurricular activities.
+Finally, music is an excellent way to relieve stress.
+This is significant for students who may feel overwhelmed by schoolwork and try to balance extracurricular activities.
 Studies have found that music can reduce burnout and improve mood states.
 As students enter into the upper grades of the school system and begin considering applying for post-secondary schools, they might feel overwhelmed with the need to keep their grades high.
 Even young students can experience stress with the increasing amounts of homework school curriculums require.
 Some students may also have stressful home lives, and music will offer a way to escape from these situations.

 In addition, you may consider Soundtracking your classroom to help relieve stress and anxiety for your students.
 Doing so can also help create a focused learning atmosphere.